Salamek/huawei-lte-api/README.md

 # huawei-lte-api
-API For huawei LAN/WAN LTE Modems, you can use this to simply send SMS, get information about your internet usage, signal, and tones of other stuff
+API For huawei LAN/WAN LTE Modems, you can use this to simply send SMS, get information about your internet usage, signal, and tons of other stuff

 Tested on:
 * Huawei B310s-22